 Walks and Talks

-Our walks and talks are free, open to all and conclude with complimentary refreshments.
+Our walks and talks are free and open to all.

 Held at 7:30 pm at St Andrews Uniting Church, corner of Vernon Street and Chisholm Street, Turramurra.
 Registration is recommended but not essential.

 We run two sorts of walks; our introduction to to local bushland walks are 2 h long whilst our other walks explore further afield and usually take 4 to 5 h.

 Registration is essential so we can contact you, eg if we cancel due to bad weather.